So, Why Does Your Nose Always Run When It’s Cold?

 Apparently, getting a runny nose when we step out into a chilly winter breeze is a bodily defense mechanism, according to Murray Grossan, MD, of the Grossan Sinus and Health Institute.
-That’s because the nose has two main purposes: 1) to filter bacteria so they don’t reach our lungs, and 2) to warm the air before it reaches our lungs.
-“In cold weather the cilia, the tiny oars that move mucus along, are slowed,” explains Dr. Grossan, who is also author of The Whole Body Approach to Allergy and Sinus Relief. “ When cilia slow, bacteria remain in place and multiply, and this is why people get sick in the winter.
+That’s because the nose has two main purposes: to filter bacteria so they don’t reach our lungs, and to warm the air before it reaches our lungs.
+“In cold weather the cilia, the tiny oars that move mucus along, are slowed,” explains Dr. Grossan, who is also the author of The Whole Body Approach to Allergy and Sinus Relief.
+When cilia slow, bacteria remain in place and multiply, which can contribute to making you sick in the winter.